LinkedInAttic/sbt-restli/README.md

 ## Building

+(if you already have gradle installed, you can just run "gradle" instead of "./gradlew", if you like.  gradle 1.8+ required)

 To build and install as a snapshot in your local maven repo, run:

+For Ivy:

+    ./gradlew uploadArchives

+Ivy artifacts will be written into ~/.ivy2/local.

+For Maven:

     ./gradlew install

-(if you already have gradle installed, you can just run "gradle install", gradle 1.8+ required)
+Maven artifacts will be written into ~/.m2/repository.

 And be sure you include this in your project/Build.scala: